Periapsis shifts in dark matter distribution around a black hole: Introduction

 To clarify the above issues, we construct a background spacetime with a static and spherically symmetric distribution of massive particles around the Schwarzschild black hole by exactly solving the Einstein equations.
-Then utilizing this black hole spacetime, we aim to formulate the competition between the general-relativistic and local-density effects that determine the direction of the periapsis shift of the bound geodesic orbits of stars on the matter distribution.
-Using this formulation, we consider the case in general relativity where the retrograde shift due to extended matter distribution can compensate for the prograde shift due to the general-relativistic effect (see Refs.~\cite{Rubilar:2001,Nucita:2007qp, Iwata:2016ivt} for the post-Newtonian regime).
+Applying a method developed by Einstein~\cite{Einstein:1939, Geralico:2012jt}, we obtain a black hole spacetime surrounded by matter distribution known as an Einstein cluster, which consists of an averaged distribution of collisionless particles.
+Then, utilizing this black hole spacetime, we aim to formulate the competition between the general-relativistic and local-density effects that determine the direction of the periapsis shift of the bound geodesic orbits of stars on the matter distribution.
+Using this formulation, we consider the case in general relativity where the retrograde shift due to extended matter distribution can compensate for the prograde shift due to the general-relativistic effect (see Refs.~\cite{Rubilar:2001,Nucita:2007qp, Zakharov:2007fj, Iwata:2016ivt} for the post-Newtonian regime).
 However, it is not obvious whether extended matter distribution contributes to the retrograde shift in any case.
-Therefore, it is quite important to discuss the periapsis shift by considering the energy conditions and other physically reasonable conditions for the matter field.
+Therefore, it is quite important to discuss the periapsis shift by considering the standard energy conditions and other physically reasonable conditions for the matter field.